The Ultimate Sri Lanka Travel Guide: What to See, Know and Do

 ‘But what about dirty water?!,’ we hear you ask.

-Well, we agree that clean drinking water can be an issue in many developing nations - but as a traveller it absolutely doesn’t need to mean buying endless plastic bottles everywhere you go.
+Well, we agree that clean drinking water can be an issue in many developing nations - but as a traveller, it absolutely doesn’t need to mean buying endless plastic bottles everywhere you go.

 READ | How to reduce plastic consumption on your travels, our eco-friendly packing guide